Joey Gallo Player Props: Twins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 23rd in the league with a collective 8.3 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 23rd in the league.

-- The Diamondbacks have the 24th-ranked team ERA among all MLB pitching staffs (4.61).
+- The Diamondbacks have the 24th-ranked team ERA across all league pitching staffs (4.60).

-- Diamondbacks pitchers combine to rank 21st in baseball in home runs allowed (134 total, 1.2 per game).
+- Diamondbacks pitchers combine to give up 137 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

-- In his most recent time out on Sunday against the Seattle Mariners, the righty tossed five innings, allowing three earned runs while surrendering seven hits.
+- In his last appearance on Tuesday, the right-hander threw 6 2/3 innings against the San Francisco Giants, giving up two earned runs while surrendering five hits.

-- In 18 games this season, the 34-year-old has amassed an ERA of 3.40, with 9.3 strikeouts per nine innings.
-Opponents are hitting .214 against him.

 © 2023 Data Skrive.
 All rights reserved.